Ratlinghope – St Margaret’s

 There is a paved path up to the church porch, grass paths are cut around the churchyard throughout the year.

 The closest public toilets are in Carding Mill Valley (5.5 miles via the Burway) or Snailbeach Village Hall (7 miles) both the Bridges Pub and Bog Visitor centre have toilets open to patrons.

-The Shropshire Hills shuttle bus runs past the church, seasonally on weekends.
-Check the website for details.
+The Shropshire Hills shuttle bus runs past the church, check their website for details